Nursing Interventions for Sepsis: Fluid Management

 Introduction – The Importance of Fluid Resuscitation in Nursing Interventions for Sepsis

-In patients with septic shock, fluid resuscitation in nursing interventions for sepsis is a critical intervention that restores tissue perfusion.
-However, there is a great deal of variation in the type of fluid, rate of administration, and the total volume of fluid administered.
+There are many nursing interventions for sepsis; one of the most important, fluid resuscitation, helps to restore tissue perfusion.
+However, there is a great deal of variation in the type of fluid, rate of administration, and the total volume of fluid administered that goes into fluid resuscitation protocol in managing a patient with sepsis.

-IV fluids should be prescribed like any other drug we give our patients: with a critical look at the indication and contraindication for different types, while balancing the risk of administering too little vs the increasingly apparent sequelae of over administering (1)
+IV fluids should be prescribed like any other drug we give our patients.
+A critical evaluation related to the indication and contraindication for different fluid types should be done on each patient (1).

-Secondary to developing tissue hypoxia, and as a result of anaerobic metabolism in the absence of adequate tissue oxygenation, patients may develop a high lactic acid level as a response to the progressive tissue hypoxia.
-A serum lactate of 4 or greater is associated with increased severity of illness and poorer outcomes even if hypotension is not present (3).
+Secondary to developing tissue hypoxia and as a result of anaerobic metabolism in the absence of adequate tissue oxygenation, patients may develop a high lactic acid level as a response to the progressive tissue hypoxia.
+Serum lactate of 4 or greater is associated with increased severity of illness and poorer outcomes even if hypotension is not present (3).

-Knowing this, providers should be prepared to fluid resuscitate patients who are hypotensive or have a lactate >/= 4 mmol/L in order to expand their circulating blood volume and restore tissue perfusion pressure (3).
+With this knowledge, providers should be prepared to fluid resuscitate patients who are hypotensive or have a lactate ≥4 mmol/L to expand their circulating blood volume and restore tissue perfusion pressure (3).
+Fluid resuscitation should be considered as one of the primary nursing interventions for sepsis in these patients.

 The Great Debate: Crystalloid vs. Colloid

-Colloids are suspensions of molecules in a carrier fluid with high enough molecular weight to prevent crossing healthy capillary membranes, thus a larger percentage of the administered fluid will remain intravascular.
-(5)
+- They are suspensions of molecules in a carrier fluid with high enough molecular weight to prevent crossing healthy capillary membranes; thus, a larger percentage of the administered fluid will remain intravascular (5).

-Colloids are more expensive fluids and are either man-made (starches, dextrans or gelatins) or naturally occurring (albumin or fresh frozen plasma) (4).
+- Colloids are more expensive fluids and are either man-made (starches, dextrans or gelatins) or naturally occurring.

 The physiologic rationale behind favoring colloid over crystalloid is the thought that colloids may expand intravascular volume more effectively by remaining in the intravascular space and maintaining colloid oncotic pressure (5).